Related: Get a Nebraska Registered Agent

 If your company was not incorporated in Nebraska, but you wish to do business there, you need to apply for a Nebraska Certificate of Authority.

-Known as Foreign Qualification, this process allows a company formed in Delaware or any other state to legally transact business in Nebraska.
+Acquiring Nebraska Foreign Qualification allows a company formed in Delaware or any other state to legally transact business in Nebraska.

-Nebraska requires an application to be submitted along with a fee of $120 for LLCs or $145 for corporations ($40 for non-profit corporations).
-We have seen that there are often additional processing fees from the state which add an extra $10-$20 to the total cost.
+Applications for a Nebraska Certificate of Authority require an application to be submitted along with a fee of $130 for LLCs or $145 for corporations ($40 for non-profit corporations).
+Often, there are additional fees from the state which add an extra $10-$20 to the total cost.

 In addition, you must appoint and maintain a Nebraska Registered Agent at all times.
 We can provide this service for just $99 per year.